hamza-els/CalHacks/TESTING.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select existing one
 3. Enable Google Calendar API
-4. Create OAuth 2.0 credentials (Web application)
+4. Go to "Credentials" → "Create Credentials" → "OAuth client ID"
+5. Select "Web application" as the application type
+6. **Add authorized redirect URI**: `http://localhost:5000/oauth/callback`
-5. Download credentials as `credentials.json`
+7. Save and download credentials as `credentials.json`
-6. Place in project root
+8. Place in project root

+**⚠️ IMPORTANT**: The redirect URI MUST be exactly `http://localhost:5000/oauth/callback`

 ## Running the Application